fw1121/riser/README.md

 1. Simulate data for a particular set of genomes.

-If option 2 used for download replace 'riser' in the script below with 'riser-master'.
+(Note: If option 2 used to download riser, replace 'riser' in the script below with 'riser-master'.)

    The default config.ini file is in ./riser/config/ directory - to run RiSER you need to modify the initial .ini file.
 However make sure to first run RiSER with the configuration file ./riser/config/config_simulation.example provided as an example on how to run the simulation: